BraidenCutforth/Seng350Project/README.md

 We chose these user stories because they are straightforward to implement and because the rest of the stories will build on top of their implementation.

 Our controllers are defined as routes.
 For our user stories, we have defined a login controller, sign up controller, profile controller (account controller in the diagram), and an admin controller.
+We still need to implement the auth middleware.

 ![Class Diagram](docs/class.png "Class Diagram")